Julie Chu: Playing career

 Chu is the first Asian American woman to play for the U.S. Olympic ice hockey team; she competed in the 2002, 2006, 2010, and 2014 Winter Olympics.
 She is tied as the second-most decorated U.S. female in Olympic Winter Games history.
 The four-time Olympian was chosen through a vote of each winter sport's team captain to carry the American flag during the Closing Ceremony of the 2014 Sochi Olympics.
-Chu is the second ice hockey player to serve as flag bearer for Team USA.
+Chu was the second ice hockey player to serve as flag bearer for Team USA.

 During her time at Harvard, Chu became the all-time leading scorer in NCAA history and was elected as team captain.
 In her four years at Harvard University, she was the all-time assists leader and obtained 284 points, the most in NCAA history.
 She won the Patty Kazmaier Award in 2007 for best female collegiate hockey player in the United States.